NareSakhoyan/Foody-back/README.md

 - `getFavorites` — Returns the caller’s favorites with author info, supports pagination/search/tag/status, sorted by `updatedAt`.
 - `getRecommendations` — Uses pantry items to score recipes by ingredient overlap (substring + fuzzy `pg_trgm`), sorted by match ratio and count.
 - `TagsService.getAll` — Returns all tags sorted by name.
-- `PantryService` — Parses auth, lists/creates/updates pantry items, marks items finished (or deletes when requested).
+- `PantryService` — Parses auth, lists/creates/updates pantry items, supports bulk deletion by status, and finishes items by merging into existing finished entries unless `hard=true` deletes.
+- `ShoppingListService` — Parses auth, merges duplicate items (case-insensitive) and quantities, updates/deletes items, and when items are marked purchased they are added to the pantry with quantity merging.
 - `addFavorite` / `removeFavorite` — Add/remove a recipe to/from the caller’s favorites.
 Requires auth.
 - `getOne` — Permits public access when `isPublic`; otherwise enforces author ownership.
 - `create` — Validates `name`, `slug`, `ingredients`; rejects duplicate slugs; stores `steps` as `null`.